 Guests: Gabby Rivera, formerly of GLSEN; Dr. Vinnie Pompei of the Human Rights Campaign Foundation

 (April 1, 2018) If you’re straight, the world can be your playground.
 In school, girls talk about boys and boys talk about girls.
 They date.
 They go out socially together.
 They can approach an attractive stranger on the street and strike up a conversation.
 They can flirt.
 They can hold hands in public and give each other a peck on the cheek and a hug when parting.
-They can proudly show off their engagement rings and talk about their wedding shower or bachelor party and their wedding plans.
-They can talk freely about their spouse and their weekend plans with their families.
-They can keep a photo of their family on their desk at work.
+They can proudly show off their engagement rings and talk about their wedding showers and bachelor parties and wedding plans.
+They can talk freely about their spouses and their weekend plans with their families.
+They can keep photos of their families on their desks at work.
 They can bring their spouses to company holiday parties and other events.

 If you’re LGBTQ, however, these perfectly normal, everyday interactions are called “flaunting.”
 They can carry the risk of derogatory comments from strangers.
 Jobs can be lost.
 Violence can erupt.
 People have even been killed.
 So to protect ourselves, we often have to shut off a key part of our identity in public.

 We all need community, and because LGBTQ people face risk in creating community in public, we have created safe spaces in which we don’t have to suppress important aspects of our humanity.
 LGBTQ bars, bookstores, coffeehouses, and community centers enable us to socialize with each other, to talk freely about important issues in our lives in support groups, to find literature that reflects our lives.
 These options typically exist in cities, and LGBTQ people without access to cities can feel isolated unless they can create a community on their own.